Tris(o-tolyl)phosphine

 Tris(o-tolyl)phosphine is an organophosphorus compound with the formula P(C6H4CH3)3.
 It is a white, water-insoluble solid that is soluble in organic solvents.
 In solution it slowly converts to the phosphine oxide.
 As a phosphine ligand, it has a wide cone angle of 194°.
 Consequently, it tends to cyclometalate when treated with metal halides and metal acetates.
-Complexes of this ligand are common in homogeneous catalysis.
+Metal complexes of this ligand are somewhat common catalysts.